saltstack/salt-enhancement-proposals/0016-delayed-state-rendering.md

 # Postscript

 This has been on my mind for about a year.
 It first occurred to me when I was writing cloud orchestration states.
-I had an orchestration state that spawned a compute instance and then kicked off a highstate.
+I had an orchestration state that spawned a compute instance and then ran a highstate.
 It was simple enough.
 Then I wanted to access and use the public IP address of that compute instance.
 That was not so easy.
 Then I found similar problems for other "cloud" operations within a highstate, where I needed to use information I could not set or predict.
 Finally, I realized that this limitation is systemic.
 It doesn't just apply to cloud operations, though that may be the most frequently encountered limitation.
 Any state that has an unpredictable effect that then needs to be used is currently difficult to incorporate into a streamlined highstate.

-I have discussed this topic with Alan Cugler [alan-cugler@GitHub](https://github.com/alan-cugler), Michael Verhulst [verhulstm@GitHub](https://github.com/verhulstm), and Jason Traub [jtraub91@GitHub](https://github.com/alan-cugler) several times, and they helped me flesh this out quite a bit.
-I also am aware, via Michael who attented the most recent salt-cloud working group meeting, that Tom Hatch is at least thinking on similar lines.
-Hopefully that means I'm not crazy!
+I have discussed this topic with Alan Cugler [alan-cugler@GitHub](https://github.com/alan-cugler), Michael Verhulst [verhulstm@GitHub](https://github.com/verhulstm), and Jason Traub [jtraub91@GitHub](https://github.com/alan-cugler) several times, and they helped me flesh this out quite a bit, as did recent discussion on the Pull Request conversation for this SEP on GitHub.